BradyAJohnston/figpatch/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-For figures which are all just images, labelling *on top* of the image is sometimes desired. {patchwork} currently utilises the ggplot `tag` option from `ggplot2::labs(tag = ...)` but which currently [doesn’t support tagging inside plot borders.](https://github.com/tidyverse/ggplot2/issues/4297).
+For figures which are all just images, tag *on top* of the image is sometimes desired. {patchwork} currently utilises the ggplot `tag` option from `ggplot2::labs(tag = ...)` but which currently [doesn’t support tagging inside plot borders.](https://github.com/tidyverse/ggplot2/issues/4297).